Book Review: Between a Rock and a Hard Place by Aron Ralston

-When watching 127 Hours, I was absolutely mesmerized by Ralston’s predicament.
-(It didn’t hurt that Ralston was portrayed by James Franco and the movie directed by Danny Boyle.)
-After watching the film, I wanted to get the full story about what Ralston had experienced.
+I was really captivated by Ralston’s plight while seeing 127 Hours.
+It also didn’t helped that Ralston was played by James Franco and the film was directed by Danny Boyle.
+After seeing the film, I was curious to learn more about what Ralston had gone through.

-Did he really have a vision of his future son that bolstered his courage?
-Did he really talk into his video camera during his entrapment?
-Why had he made such a fundamentally stupid mistake by not telling anyone about his whereabouts?
-The book answered all these questions and provided much more detail into Ralston’s personality and background.
+Was it true that he had a glimpse of his future son that gave him courage?
+Is it true that he spoke into his video camera during his entrapment?
+Why had he made such a fundamentally foolish mistake in not informing anybody of his whereabouts?
+All of these questions were answered in the book, as well as much more detail about Ralston’s personality and background.

-In fact, after reading the book, I’m not completely surprised that Ralston found himself in his predicament.
-In the book, he recounts several near-death experiences he faced during various other outdoor pursuits (from almost drowning in the Grand Canyon to being buried under an avalanche).
-Ralston’s whole life was (and is) about pushing himself in the outdoors–often in ways that others might consider foolish or overly risky.
-In addition, solo adventuring was nothing new to Ralston.
-At the time of his entrapment, he was pursuing his quest to make the first solo ascents of all “fourteeners” (mountains over 14,000 feet) in Colorado.
-The one line in the movie that stuck with me –“This rock had been waiting for me all my life” -really sums up Ralston’s life.
+In fact, after reading the book, I’m not entirely surprised that Ralston ended up in this situation.
+In the book, he recalls other near-death experiences he had while participating in other outdoor recreation (from almost drowning in the Grand Canyon to being buried under an avalanche).
+Ralston’s whole life has been (and continues to be) about pushing himself in the outdoors, often in ways that others may consider foolish or overly risky.
+Moreover, Ralston was no stranger to solo adventure.
+At the time of his entrapment, he was attempting to accomplish the first solo ascents of all “fourteeners” (mountains higher than 14,000 feet) in Colorado.

 The book is surprisingly well written.
 After all, just because you have the guts to amputate your own arm and survive for five days in a canyon with limited food and water doesn’t mean you’ll be able to tell your story eloquently.
 But Ralston (who was an engineer before quitting corporate life to pursue the outdoor life in Colorado) seems to be a true Renaissance man–crafting a well-rounded, eloquent and often amusing account of his life, philosophy and the accident changed him forever.